Have you noticed greenish streaks, pink slime, black specks, or musty, foul odors when you use your humidifier? It could be mold.

 You should thoroughly clean your humidifier’s tank and base every three days with an effective cleaning agent, such as distilled white vinegar (4-6% solution).
 If your humidifier requires deeper cleaning, you can use hydrogen peroxide (3% solution) instead to help disinfect and clean.
 Note: Never mix hydrogen peroxide with vinegar.
 The chemical reaction produces toxic vapors.

 If your humidifier has a wick filter, it will require regular maintenance.
-You can clean some wick filters with cool water by soaking and rinsing them and then allow the filter to air dry before reinstalling it in the machine.
-Using cleaning solutions can potentially damage the filter.
+You can clean some wick filters with cool water by soaking and rinsing them and then allowing the filter to air dry before reinstalling it in the machine.
+Using harsh cleaning solutions can potentially damage the filter.

 However, the filter should be replaced at least every three months, preferably between one and two months, depending on how often you use the humidifier and your water’s hardness.